MIDS-scaling-up/v3/week06/lab/README.md

 Navigate to the appropriate URL and open the file tf-trt.ipynb.

 Once the notebook is open, you may run each piece.
 Note, the flush.sh script is available to clear cached memory if needed.
 In addition, the notebook restarts a number of points to clear up memroy.

+Think about the changes in peformance.
+Feel free to replace the model used with a different one and rerun.